 And the fact that bothers me the most:

 7| “Lupus can range from mild to life-threatening… With good medical care, most people with lupus can lead a full life.”

 This is the way that lupus is different from my other health conditions.
 It could actually kill me.
 I’ve read that full blown lupus can kill people within five years if it’s not treated.
-Also, since I’m pretty sure that I’ve had lupus for one year already, you can imagine how that statistic makes me feel.
+Also, since I’m pretty sure that I’ve had lupus for one-four years already, you can imagine how that statistic makes me feel.